LeoGT710/Data-Pipeline-Selenium-Docker-Google-Cloud-Services/PART 1 _ Web Scraping & Data Processing/README.md

 ## Overview

-This project is a Python-based web scraping solution utilizing Selenium for automating browser interactions, downloading data, and cleaning it for further processing.
+This project is a Python-based web scraping solution utilizing Selenium for automating browser interactions, downloading data,and cleaning it for further processing.
 It integrates with Google Cloud services for logging and data storage, and it sends email notifications to provide status updates.

 ### Prerequisites
 - Python 3.8+